HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Completion Date: 3/31/2025

-Prestressed concrete elements such as beams, girders, piles, and decks are an essential part of the vast majority of bridges built in the United States.
-Concrete bridge elements that are built with prestressed 7-wire uncoated steel strands are susceptible to corrosion leading to structure deterioration.
-Delaying strand corrosion will reduce maintenance needs, extend the bridge service life, and enhance the overall safety.
-Therefore, state departments of transportation (DOTs) have been investigating alternative strand materials such as stainless steel to address steel strand corrosions.
-However, there is no national standards or specifications to support bridge owners in using stainless steel strands.
-Bridge owners, fabricators, and contractors need specifications and guidelines for the applications of stainless steel strands for prestressed concrete bridge elements.
+The majority of bridges built in the United States utilize concrete bridge elements with prestressed uncoated steel strands that are susceptible to corrosion leading to structure deterioration.
+Delaying strand corrosion will reduce maintenance needs, extend the bridge service life, and enhance safety.
+Therefore, DOTs have been investigating alternative strand materials such as stainless steel to address steel strand corrosions.
+However, there are no national standards or specifications to support bridge owners in using stainless steel strands.
+Research was needed to develop requirements and guidelines for the applications of stainless steel strands for prestressed concrete bridge elements.

 To create a link to this page, use this URL: http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4754